 To choose the right talent, you need to first have clear specifications on what your CRM initiative will entail and the kind of technical expertise required to pull it off.

 CRM implementation can be an arduous task.
 One that requires a considerable amount of manual effort in checking systems, uploading files, and so on.
-You need to have a pool of hard-working employees who can pick up the slack and bring stability to your CRM operations.
+You need to have a pool of hard-working employees who can pick up the slack and bring stability to your CRM operations, and ultimately breathe life into your successful CRM strategies.
 Maintaining a dedicated team to take care of these less fancy aspects of CRM operations ensures that the entire system works like a well-oiled machine without causing a significant dent in your budget.

 The process of CRM system implementation can be a long-drawn-out, thankless job.
 There will always be some glitches and unhappy end-users.
 And there will be a team of professionals working tirelessly to iron out these crinkles.

 Having a senior member of your organization rooting for these team players can be a huge asset for their morale and motivation.
+If you want to make successful CRM campaigns a habit, such an individual must be present in your team.
 This appointed champion can also play a key role in getting other stakeholders invested in your CRM initiative.

 The Sounding Board